nf-core/dualrnaseq/docs/parameters.md

 This is set to False within the configuration files, but only needs to be passed on the command line to become True.

+#### `--fastqc_params "--param_a 4 --param_b 5 -param_x"`

+Define set of additional fastqc parameters you wish to use, except --quiet --threads --noextract flags which are already specified in the dualrnaseq pipeline.

 ### Adapter trimming

 Trimming is performed by either Cutadapt or BBDuk with the following related options: